 “Andrew was very, very thoughtful in deciding what he wanted out of life and at the end of the day he said: ‘You know, what’s the point of transferring to a big state school just because they have a great swimming program when that would mean I would lose out on the opportunity to write a nationally competitive honors thesis in mathematics?
 That’s not worth it,’ ” Ono said.

-After spending the summer of 2015 training at the University of Texas at Austin, Wilson decided to leave Emory for the 2015-16 school year to train exclusively at the University for the Olympic trials.
+It was after spending the summer of 2015 training at the University of Texas that Wilson decided to leave Emory for the 2015-16 school year to train exclusively at the university for the Olympic trials.

-But, Wilson did not realize that the absence of the rigor of schoolwork perpetually looming behind him would affect his performance in the water.
+But, Wilson did not realize that the absence of schoolwork would affect his performance in the water.

-“He spent the first semester at Texas really just being a swimmer, and really struggled with that,” Howell said.
+“He spent the first semester at [the University of Texas] really just being a swimmer, and really struggled with that,” Howell said.
 “He realized that he needed a balanced approach to life — he needed that intellectual stimulation, and Ken Ono was really helpful with that.”